spiffe/tornjak/examples/tls_mtls/README.md

   tls {
     enabled = true
     port = 20000                 # container port for TLS connection
-    cert = "sample-keys/client.crt" # TLS cert <TODO check paths>
+    cert = "server/tls.crt" # TLS cert <TODO check paths>
-    key = "sample-keys/client.key"  # TLS key
+    key = "server/tls.key"  # TLS key
   }
   ...
 }
 ```

-In the above configuration, we create TLS connection at `localhost:20000` that uses certificate key pair at paths `` and `` respectively.
+In the above configuration, we create TLS connection at `localhost:20000` that uses certificate key pair at paths `server/tls.cert` and `server/tls.key` respectively.
+An example of the TLS configuration is found in the current directory at `tornjak-configmap.yaml`.

 A call to this port will require a CA that can verify the `cert/key` pair given.
+We can see that making a curl command to this port will create an error.
+First port-forward this connection to `localhost:20000`

 </details>